-We will pay up to a maximum of \$11,000 per person per lifetime for inpatient treatment in an accredited facility, residential treatment center, or for an outpatient treatment program.

-Nothing up to \$11,000, then all charges

-Not covered out-of-network:

-- Services we have not approved - All charges (including room and board) for chemical aversion therapy, conditioned reflex treatments, narcotherapy, and similar aversion treatments - Counseling or therapy for educational or behavioral problems, mental retardation or learning disabilities - Counseling or therapy services for marital problems - Community based programs such as self-help groups or 12-step programs

-All charges.

-Precertification Follow the normal procedure on page 13 to get approval for your hospital stay, residential treatment care, partial hospitalization, or intensive outpatient program.
-Out-of -Network out-of-pocket maximum For those benefits where coinsurance applies, we pay 100% of the Plan allowance for the rest of the calendar year after your expenses (including the deductible) total to \$8,000 per person during a calendar year.
+Medication management Diagnostic testing (including psychological testing) 25% of the Plan allowance and any difference between our allowance and the billed amount Sustance abuse benefit Nothing up to \$11,000, then all charges We will pay up to a maximum of \$11,000 per person per lifetime for inpatient treatment in an accredited facility, residential treatment center, or for an outpatient treatment program.
+Not covered out-of- network: All charges.
+Services we have not approved All charges (including room and board) for chemical aversion therapy, conditioned relex treatments, narcotherapy, and similar aversion treatments • Counseling or therapy for educational or behavioral problems, mental retardation or learning disabilities • Counseling or therapy services for marital problems • Community based pro- grams such as self-help groups or 12-step programs Precertification Follow the normal procedure on page 13 to get approval for your hospital stay, residential treatment care, partial hospitalization, or intensive outpatient program.
+Out-of-network out-of- pocket maximum For those benefits where coinsurance applies, we pay 100% of the Plan allowance for the rest of the calendar year after your expenses (including the deductible) total to \$8,000 per person during a calendar year.
 Please see page 17.
-How to submit out-of-network claims Follow the normal claim procedure on page 56.
+How to submit out-of- network claims Follow the normal claim procedure on page 56.
+Lifetime maximum Out-of-Network inpatient care for the treatment of alcoholism and drug abuse is limited to one treatment program (28-day maximum) per lifetime.